idrkanywayy/AI-Daydream-The-Clark-Metric/README.md

 My morality is simple:

 Do not break.
 Do not trespass.
 Do not hurt.
 Do not lie.
-Help everyone make it if you can.
+Help everyone make it.

-I do not want a throne.

 I want the system to hold.